ninnakin/RR_Project_2/RR2_template.md

 stormdata.full<- read.csv(bzfile("stormdata.csv.bz2"), header = TRUE, na.strings = "")
 ```

 The data is processed in the following steps:

-- Column names have been transformed to lower case
+1. Column names have been transformed to lower case
-- Only the columns of the data concerning damage caused by weather, i.e. the ones needed for this analysis, are kept
+2. Only the columns of the data concerning damage caused by weather, i.e. the ones needed for this analysis, are kept
-- The column *year* is added
+3. The column *year* is added
-- A new column called *evtype_cleaned* is created, this contains the information from *evtype* modified in the following way:
+4. A new column called *evtype_cleaned* is created, this contains the information from *evtype* modified in the following ways:
-    - All event names are transformed to lower case and special characters and leading and trailing spaces are removed
+    + All event names are transformed to lower case and special characters and leading and trailing spaces are removed
-    - Some common variations and abbrevations for events are replaced with a standard event name, e.g. "TSTM"" is replaced by "thunderstorm"
+    + Some common variations and abbrevations for events are replaced with a standard event name, e.g. "TSTM"" is replaced by "thunderstorm"
-    - Similar events are grouped together, e.g. all event contained the word "flood" are mapped to the event type "floods (several types)"
+    + Similar events are grouped together, e.g. all event contained the word "flood" are mapped to the event type "floods (several types)"
-- New columns with the calculated value of crop damagae, property damage and total economic (crop and property combined) are added
+5. New columns with the calculated value of crop damage, property damage and total economic damage (crop and property damages combined) are added and stored in the columns *propdmgest*, *cropdmgest*, and *dmgest*.
+6. The data is limited to data reported during year 2000 or later.
+The reason for this is twofold:
+    + Firstly, Events that took place more than ten years ago (relative to the last date of the dataset) is not relevant for assessing how to prevent damage from events that happened today.
+The measures we take to prevent damage from weather events have changed (and hopefully improved) greatly since the 1950s
+    + We do not have as much data from the early years of the dataset as we have for the later years (see exploratory analysis), for example, the first reports of economic damage are from 1995.

 ```r